Mellophone: Stan Kenton's instrument

 C.G.
 Conn developed its 16E "Mellophonium" and first marketed it in 1957.
+It is essentially a Conn 14E "classic" or "concert" mellophone that has figuratively been partially unwrapped to form a bell forward instrument.
 American bandleader Stan Kenton himself was not involved in the design of the mellophonium; in 1961, however, he provided an endorsement for Conn's advertising upon adopting the instrument.
 Kenton had, for several years, wished to add another brass voice alongside the trumpets and trombones in his orchestra and experimented unsuccessfully with additional instruments, before discovering the Conn Mellophonium, which bridged the gap he was seeking to fill:

 In 1962, Kenton explained: "For some time, I recognized the need for using an instrument that would not only give the orchestra another solo voice, but would add more warmth and emphasis to the thematic line.
 The Mellophonium has not only met all the preliminary requirements, but has also suggested intriguing new ways to shade and dramatize sound.
 My decision to use four Mellophoniums didn't just happen overnight.
 Nor are they gimmick instruments.
 Both the arranging staff and myself realized the need for an instrument that would capture the width of sound that virtually lay untouched between the trumpets and trombones.
 We first tried ten trumpets—five B flat and five E flat.
 They didn't make it because it was impossible to distinguish any difference between the two instruments....After experimenting for two days with the flugelhorn, we were ready to give it up completely!
 Finally, the Conn Instrument Corporation learned that we were interested in locating a new brass instrument and asked us to try the mellophonium.
 After much experimentation and many preliminary rehearsals, the Mellophonium became the answer we had been looking for."

 The instrument could be played by a trumpeter with relative ease, though most Mellophonium players in Kenton's band were reluctant users of the instrument due to its difficulty to play in-tune particularly in the higher registers.
 Several trumpeters quit in protest rather than switch full-time to Mellophonium, and only a few band members preferred the new instrument.
 Kenton used a four-man mellophonium section September 1960 through November 1963 on 11 albums; two of those LPs received Grammy Awards (Kenton's West Side Story and Adventures In Jazz).